 We’re working hard and serving our community by staying open for essential and emergency treatment.
 Staying open helps us alleviate the influx of dental emergencies at hospitals to help preserve max capacity for COVID-19 and other emergencies.

-- Dental disorders rank in top 3 avoidable emergency visits
+Dental disorders rank in the top 3 avoidable emergency visits